 Are there any other disadvantages?

 The IP details you obtain for blocking will probably be xx days old so may not be completely up to date; and IP ranges allocated to countries change (slowly) over time.
 I haven’t checked the rules, but I guess it is possible that a tiny fraction of the IP addresses you block may be re-allocated to countries you do want visitors from.
-An annual review of countries to block and refresh your blocking list may be advisable.
+An annual review of countries to block and with a refresh your blocking list is advisable.

 Issues of completeness and freshness are even more important if you are going to use IP ranges to determine which visitors to allow rather than deny – you may end up disallowing some legitimate visitors.

 Another point to remember is that blocking by country IPs will obviously block ALL traffic from these countries, so you won’t be crawled by their local search engines etc but this probably doesn’t matter if your site is of no legitimate interest to people from these locations.